A professional career coach, Marcy has helped hundreds refine their resumes, improve their interviewing skills, and advance their careers.

-Eat Right: This is extremely important at this time.
-Stress of any sort depletes your bodies reserves, and not eating regularly or resorting to junk food can add to the problems.
-Eat balanced meals and make certain to get the right amount of protein, fruits, vegetables and other good foods each day.
+- Eat Right: This is extremely important at this time.
+Stress of any sort depletes your body's reserves, and not eating regularly or resorting to junk food can add to the problems.
+Eat balanced meals and make certain to get the right amount of protein, fruits, vegetables, and other good foods each day.

 - Get Involved: Even with job-hunting being a full-time activity, you likely have some spare hours on your hands.
 Rather than sitting home and getting depressed, find some volunteer activities or other outlets for your interests and time.
 You'll feel you've contributed to your community, and you'll meet new people.